akatakritos/30-day-challenge-cheating/README.md

 # Cheating at the 30 Day Challenge

-Everyday I add a commit to get a new green box in the contribution graph.
+Everyday I add a commit through a cron job to get a new green box in the contribution graph.